 Chemotherapy may reduce a woman’s fertility and reduce her chance of having children in the future.
 There are a number of factors that contribute to this issue, including a woman’s age, and the type of treatment she has and how it affects her ovaries.
 There are a number of methods for preserving fertility.
 The Breast cancer in young women page has more information on this issue.

-- BCNA’s free My Journey Kit contains more information on chemotherapy.
+- BCNA’s My Journey online tool is a free resource that provides up-to-date, reliable information that contains more information on chemotherapy.

 - Join our online network if you think talking to others online and sharing experiences will help.